Trail descriptions in and around the San Francisco Bay Area

 Pescadero - San Gregorio Loop

-This road ride provides good returns in terms of "scenery per unit amount of climbing effort" and is almost evenly split between the relatively busy traffic of Highway 1 and some of the idyllic back roads of the Peninsula coast.
+This road ride provides good returns in terms of "scenery per unit amount of climbing effort" and can be made even less strenuous by altering it with two simple tweaks that I explain below.
+The route includes the relatively busy traffic of Highway 1 and some of the idyllic back roads of the Peninsula coast.
 The notable points of interest along the ride (not to mention the generally very scenic riding along the entire route) are the tiny town of Pescadero itself, the even tinier San Gregorio, and the Pigeon Point Lighthouse.

 This particular version of the loop starts from Pescadero.
 There could be other meaningful options for a starting point, but my intent for picking Pescadero for this was to ensure that the best options for a post-ride meal or other refreshments would be available right there when the loop is completed back in Pescadero.

-Note that there is a parking lot dedicated to the use of those who come from out of town to park there for just such a bike ride (as opposed to be being a customer to one of the businesses, at least not initially).
-While you wouldn't have known it on the day I did this particular ride because it didn't have any clear signage as to its purpose at the time, this parking lot is the one on the southwest corner of the intersection of Pescadero Creek Road and Stage Road.
+Note that there is an overflow parking lot on the southwest corner of the intersection of Pescadero Creek Road and Stage Road.
 (The Suggested Parking link on your left marks this parking lot.)
 The local business owners will be grateful to you if you make sure you park there for your bike ride, instead of occupying one of the street-side parking spots along the business-lined main street that are more convenient for shoppers and restaurant patrons.

-The ride starts by continuing north along the "main street" (Stage Road) of Pescadero.
+The ride starts by continuing north along the "main street" of Pescadero (Stage Road).
 This first stretch of the route is part of the idyllic half of the ride.
 After leaving the few blocks of "downtown" Pescadero behind, this road becomes an almost-deserted and very pretty country road that passes by some farms and homes, not to mention a cute stretch lined on both sides with tall eucalyptus trees.
-The road lazily climbs and descends a couple of hills before arriving in San Gregorio.
+Stage Road crosses two ridges on its way to San Gregorio.
+Each of these moderate climbs lasts for around three quarters of a mile and neither are particularly memorable unless you're out of shape.
+The first climb averages a touch over 5% grade.
+Once you descend to cross Pomponio Creek, the second climb tests you a little further with a grade slightly above 7%.
+However, the second climb has a couple of short stretches where the grade exceeds 10%.
+In the end, though, you'll probably remember the sweet descent toward San Gregorio with the ocean visible in front of you for part of the way after the second climb, rather than how much work the climbs were.

-Highway 1 features a wide paved shoulder and is, therefore, pretty safe for cyclists.
+The portion of Highway 1 traversed on this ride features a wide paved shoulder and is, therefore, pretty safe for cyclists.
 The only exception to this rule are the narrow bridges that cross the creeks that flow onto some of those little beaches, where the shoulder is typically reduced to a foot in width or less, and you are forced to become more intimate with motor-vehicle traffic.
 Another note about riding on Highway 1 is that general wisdom states it's better to ride southbound than northbound, due to the prevailing winds.
 This particular ride does not ignore that advice.

 After Pescadero Beach, Highway 1 starts following the coast more flatly and the amount of climbing diminishes dramatically.
 This also reduces the amount of ocean scenery somewhat.
 Thankfully, though, it's not long before you arrive at the Pigeon Point Lighthouse, which should make for a fun and interesting stop on your ride.
 Some of the buildings here have been converted to use as a hostel.
 You may want to spend a few minutes taking a close look at the lighthouse and the fog horn as well as visiting the gift shop.
-However, as of this writing, the website for the lighthouse states that the structure is closed to the public at the moment (while it's ordinarily open for tours).
-You will also find restroom facilities here.
+However, as of this writing, the website for the lighthouse states that the structure itself is closed to the public at the moment, though a small museum and a gift shop are open to the public, not to mention guided walks that are usually available daily at 1:00 PM.
+You will also find restrooms here.

-After the lighthouse, it's not long before you leave Highway 1 and take to the back roads again.
-You initially turn onto Gazos Creek Road.
-This is a narrow country road that follows along the bottom of a cute little canyon with virtually no traffic.
+After the lighthouse, it's not long before you leave Highway 1 and take to the back roads again, but not without traversing a pleasant stretch where the surf is closely visible from the road.
+When you turn inland, you initially follow Gazos Creek Road.
+This is a narrow country road that follows the bottom of a cute little canyon with virtually no traffic.
 A wooded road ride probably couldn't be prettier than this stretch of the ride even if it took place in an artificially landscaped setting.
 This is arguably the sweetest stretch of the ride.

 © Ergin Guney